juanfernandes/juanfernandes-uk/src/blog/improving-website-security.md

 ---
-layout: post
+layout: "post"
-title: Improving Website Security
+title: "Improving Website Security"
-description: Since WebPageTest.org started testing website security, I wanted to learn more about it & figure out how to improve my website security using headers on Netlify
+description: "Since WebPageTest.org started testing website security, I wanted to learn more about it & figure out how to improve my website security using headers on Netlify"
 keywords:
   - eleventy
   - 11ty
   - website security
   - security headers
   - web security
   - netlify
-customPostImg: intro--code-img
+customPostImg: "intro--code-img"
-postImage: v1579162296/computer-18363301920-1.jpg
+postImage: "v1579162296/computer-18363301920-1.jpg"
-date: 2020-11-20T16:00:00.000+00:00
+date: 2020-11-20T16:00:00Z
 tags:
   - eleventy
   - ssg
   - website-security
   - netlify
 ---
-Ever since I converted my website to Eleventy - from PHP - I have been obsessively working ton improving its performance.
+Ever since I converted my website to Eleventy - from PHP - I have been obsessively working ton improving its performance.{.lead}

 One well-known tool that I use for checking website performance is [WebPageTest.org](https://www.webpagetest.org/ "Test your website performance") and they recently added a new metric to test for - security.